candy-lang/candy/README.md

   ```
   If it's inferred from the context that the lambda accepts a single parameter and you don't specify one, it's bound to the `it` variable.
 * **Indentation-aware.**
-  Candy uses indentation for finding out what's an expression.
+  Candy uses indentation to find out what's an expression.
   We still keep brackets and parenthesis for clarity – it's a very important information that you leave the scope of a long class.
   Rather, we use indentation so that dots for navigation and semicolons between expressions are no longer necessary:
   ```swift